qiuresearch/qiuresearch.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-We are a team of like-minded explorers striving to exploit collective methods of physical and informational sciences to bring deep understandings and deep impacts towards the phenomena of life.
+We are a team of like-minded explorers striving to exploit collective methods of physical and informational sciences to study the phenomena of life.

 On the experimental front, advanced x-ray and neutron scattering and spectroscopic approaches spearhead our efforts on measuring biomolecular structures and interactions.